Interference and Suppression

 Discussion:

-The most appropriate remedy for TV interference caused by harmonics from "flat topping" is to reduce the drive level to the transmitter’s power amplifier.
+The most appropriate remedy for TV interference caused by harmonics from "flat topping" is to reduce the microphone gain and or drive level to the transmitter’s power amplifier.
 Flat topping occurs when the power amplifier is driven into non-linear operation, causing signal distortion and the generation of harmonics, which can interfere with television signals and other services.
 By reducing the drive level, the amplifier operates within its linear range, minimizing the generation of harmonics.

 Proper tuning of the transmitter and ensuring that the modulation levels are correctly set also help prevent flat topping and the resulting harmonic radiation.
 Installing low-pass filters on the transmitter can further reduce harmonic emissions.